RGB: red, green, and blue

 Overlaying these colours allows new combinations of colours: yellow, cyan, and magenta.

 With a dimmer switch capable of affecting the intensity of light, we can create a number of different shades or colours.
-Combining the dimmer switch with the original white light without a filter, we can create any shade on the black-grey-white spectrum by turning the light off, or turning it on and using the dimmer switch.
+Combining the dimmer switch with the original white light without a filter, we can create any shade on the black-grey-white spectrum by turn the light off, or turning it on and using the dimmer switch.

 Using dimmer switches with the three coloured lights, we can produce different shades of each coloured light by changing the light’s intensity with the switch.